warp-ds/tech-docs/docs/classes/list-style-type.md

 ## Basic usage
 ### Setting the list style type
-To create bulleted or numeric lists, use the `list-disc` and `list-decimal` utilities.
+To create bulleted, checked or numeric lists, use the `list-disc`, `list-checked` and `list-decimal` utilities.

 <container>
   <div class="flex flex-col gap-8 p-16">